dbonattoj/dbonattoj.github.io/_posts/2025-12-28-knowledge-graph.md

 This is especially true for machine learning.
 The field evolves quickly, new ideas appear constantly, and many concepts depend on each other in non-trivial ways.
 There is no obvious "Chapter 1 → Chapter 2 → Chapter 3" path that feels natural or complete.
 CUDA programming is no different: it assumes parallel thinking long before students have fully developed it.
 Computer graphics is no better, as it requires understanding the full pipeline that produces an image on a computer before knowing how and why each part works.

 And yet, teaching happens in time.
 Slides advance one after the other, and lectures unfold sequentially.
 Teaching is linear by necessity.
 This tension, between a graph of concepts and a linear presentation, is at the core of how I think about teaching.
+The question, then, is not *whether* we impose a linear order, but *how*.

 Modern technical education often assumes that knowledge can be cleanly reduced to outlines, tables of contents, and dependency trees.
 If the structure is correct, the thinking will follow, or so the assumption goes.
 That idea is not new.
 It can be traced back at least to Petrus Ramus, who believed that all knowledge should be reduced to orderly diagrams and linear schematics.
 His influence is still visible today: chapters, subsections, bullet points, and curricula that promise clarity through structure alone.

 But there has always been another tradition.
 Ramon Llull, and others like him, understood that humans do not learn primarily by traversing diagrams.
 They learn through **stories, images, and meaning**, even when the underlying structure is complex.

-This way of thinking also connects naturally to the idea of threshold concepts[^1][^2] in education: concepts that, once understood, fundamentally transform how a student sees a subject.
-Threshold concepts are often troublesome, irreversible, and integrative, they reorganize the mental landscape rather than adding another node to it.
+This way of thinking also connects naturally to the idea of threshold concepts [1][2] in education: concepts that, once understood, fundamentally transform how a student sees a subject.
+I think the insights I try to create are a sort of threshold concepts.
+Threshold concepts are often troublesome, irreversible, and integrative; they reorganize the mental landscape rather than adding another node to it.
+The advantage of a threshold concept is that, when you finally grasp it, you cannot ever forget or unsee it.
 In my experience, many of the hardest moments for students occur precisely when they are approaching such thresholds.
 A strictly structural or chapter-driven approach tends to hide these moments, while a narrative, insight-driven approach can bring them to the foreground.

 I sometimes refer to this approach as insight-based teaching.
 It is not opposed to structure, but it does not start from it.
-It is influenced by my view on [inquiry-based learning](2024-12-08-inquiry-based-learning.md), in the sense that understanding is built through exploration, questioning, and reframing, rather than through passive traversal of a predefined outline.
+It is influenced by my view on [inquiry-based learning]({% link 2024-12-08-inquiry-based-learning.md %}), in the sense that understanding is built through exploration, questioning, and reframing, rather than through passive traversal of a predefined outline.
 The structure emerges after the insight, not before.

-## Why I Don’t Teach Strictly by Chapters
+## Why I Don't Teach Strictly by Chapters

-One of the main difficulties in these courses is that their content does not form a straight line.
-It forms a **graph of knowledge**.
-This is especially true in machine learning, where concepts depend on each other in multiple directions.
-New methods build on old ones while also reframing them, the field evolves quickly, and no fixed ordering remains valid for long.

-And yet, teaching still happens in time.
-Slides advance one by one, lectures unfold sequentially, and whether we like it or not, teaching remains linear.
-The question, then, is not *whether* we impose a linear order, but *how*.

 I do have chapters.
 I do have sections.
 But they are not the backbone of my courses.
 Instead, the core structure follows something closer to a story.
 Ideas are introduced when they become meaningful, not necessarily when they would be considered "correct" according to a strict table of contents.